The University of Washington (UW) is recruiting a full-time

 Secretary of Health and Human Services.

-Interested candidates should submit a CV, cover letter and
+Interested candidates should submit a curriculum vitae, letter

 Equal Employment Opportunity Statement